manueldiamond/manueldiamond/README.md

 - I currently know: C,C++,Python,Js,Ts,Java,HTML,React,Next(13),Angular....,Node, Express,MySQL, ...... there's more I promise..
 - I am good at.. lol only JavaScript and C.
 - OMG, I LOVEEE C. malloc is sick!.
+- Also Im too Lazy to make my portfolio site.... will drop a link when its done..

 <!---
 manueldiamond/manueldiamond is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.